We are continuously receiving great reviews, and usage increases every quarter. Thank you for making ADIsimPower a very popular tool.

-The ADP505x Buck Regulator Design Tool was last quarter's featured release.
+The ADP505x Buck Regulator Design Tool is our featured release.

 ADIsimPower now supports the ADP505x family of multichannel high voltage PMUs.
 This new family of parts supports 4/5 channels from inputs up to 15V and with load current up to 4A per channel.
 Users can optimize the design by taking into account the thermal contributions of each channel, by cascading channels, and even by placing the high current channels in parallel to create an 8A rail.
 With the advanced features, user can specify independently each channel's performance from ripple & transient to switching frequency selection from the channels that support half the master frequency.
 As with all the other tools, evaluation boards are available by requests directly from the tool.

-With the exception of the Supervisor Parametric Search, the following stand-alone tools generate a power supply design complete with a schematic, bill of materials, and performance specifications including efficiency based on the user's preference for size, efficiency, and cost.
+The following stand-alone tools generate a power supply design complete with a schematic, bill of materials, and performance specifications (including efficiency) based on the user's preference for size, efficiency, and cost.

 IMPORTANT: You must enable macros when Microsoft Excel asks you as the file is being opened.